Jarrod Ramos: Capital Gazette Suspect Was Trump Fan, Accused Of Stalking Woman, Sued Paper For Defamation

 According to Hartley’s article, even though Ramos and the woman had not seen each other since high school and did not meet again until a court appearance, Ramos made vulgar comments about her online, told her to “go hang yourself” and sent an email to her boss at a local bank attempting to get her fired.

-Ramos had a Twitter account that showed no tweets since January of 2016 — until Thursday, the day of the shooting, when he posted a single line message on Twitter that read simply, “F*** You, leave me alone @judgemoylanfrnd.”
+On his Twitter account, no tweets since January of 2016 showed — until Thursday, the day of the shooting, when he posted a single line message on Twitter that read simply, “F*** You, leave me alone @judgemoylanfrnd.”
 The @judgemoylanfrnd account appears to have been created by Ramos to ridicule a Maryland judge.

+That judge appears to be Charles E. Moylan, who is named in the court documents as a retired judge who was “specially assigned” to the Ramos lawsuit.
+A picture of Moylan on the phony Twitter page contains a symbol of two interlocking diamond shapes that also appears on Ramos’ own Twitter page, over a picture of Hartley, which Ramos had used as his avatar.

+In 2015, Ramos posted a vague threat at Hartley on Twitter, saying, “Eric Thomas Hartley knows from experience, but doesn’t appreciate how bad it can get.
+Journalist Hell awaits.”